rbglass/chandelier/README.md

 [![Build Status](https://travis-ci.org/foundersandcoders/chandelier.svg?branch=dev)](https://travis-ci.org/foundersandcoders/chandelier)

 ## Run
-You will need a credentials file of the format outlined in credentials.example.json.
+You will need a creds file of the format outlined in creds.example.json.
+You will also need postgres installed, and use the url for that local postgres db in the creds file.

 ```
 git clone https://github.com/foundersandcoders/chandelier.git